splunk/public-o11y-docs/gdi/get-data-in/application/php/instrumentation/instrument-php-application.rst

 .. _instrument-php-applications:

 ***************************************************************************
-Instrument a PHP application for Splunk Observability Cloud
+Instrument your PHP application for Splunk Observability Cloud
 ***************************************************************************

 .. meta::